knowledge + support = success

 The whole point of a business coach is that you and your business move forward faster with the help of the coach.
 Coaching should cut down your learning curve and help you avoid mistakes or cul de sacs that would be a bad idea for your business.
 It’s like putting your foot on the accelerator, so your business can zoom forward much faster.

-One client has the kind of business where he has to set up a lot of legal and practical things for her customers.
-We automated the onboarding process, so all of this, so instead of him sending out the same emails over and over again to each client, he just sets them up in a sequence and the emails go out automatically.
+One client has the kind of business where he has to set up a lot of legal and practical things for his customers.
+We automated the onboarding process so instead of him sending out the same emails over and over again to each client, he just set up an email sequence to go out automatically.
 It’s reduced the time he spends on boring stuff he’s done a hundred times by a couple of hours a week.
-And I’ve made him promise to spend those two hours a week on marketing to bring in more customers.
+That’s two extra hours a week on marketing to bring in more customers.

-Another client was using a very simple accounts package they’d bought when they first set up the company because it was cheap.
-I got a log in so I could have a look at the company finances and I could see that this accounts software was leading them to make all kinds of mistakes.
+Another client was using an accounts package they’d bought when they first set up the company because it was cheap.
+I got a login so I could have a look at the company finances, and I could see that this accounts software was leading them to make all kinds of mistakes.
 I suggested that they move to Xero accounting, which is easier to use.
-And I set them up with a bookkeeper who can give them some lessons in how to use it properly – the same guy I got to teach me how to use it 10 years ago.
+And I set them up with a bookkeeper who can give them some lessons in how to use it properly – the same guy I got to teach me how to use it ten years ago.

 What would I get out of working with a business coach?